Pattern formation and spatiotemporal chaos in relativistic degenerate plasmas: Introduction

 Electromagnetic wave turbulence in astrophysical environments can involve interactions of several physical processes, including shocks, instabilities, and reconnection, and these interactions can result in some observable phenomena like plasma flares and jets, plasma eruptions, and sunspots.
 The EM wave turbulence can also be generated by other processes like linear conversion of wave modes on plasma density fluctuations, which involve resonant three-wave interactions, and fusion of electrostatic or EM waves.
 However, several attempts have also been made to understand wave turbulence in terms of nonlinear dynamics and chaos, which involve pattern formation and extensive and incoherent pattern dynamics in both space and time \cite{he2000pattern,he2002harmonic}.
 We will follow this procedure in the present investigation.
 In this process, the most significant conservative version of wave turbulence is the Zakharov equations (See, e.g., \cite{banerjee2010spatiotemporal}) that couple hf slowly varying electrostatic (e.g., Langmuir wave) or EM waves (linearly or circularly polarized) to slow electrostatic plasma density perturbations (e.g., electron-acoustic wave and ion-acoustic wave).
 Typically, decay processes (which may be an induced emission of some waves by others or nonlinear interactions of waves that result in the break-up of waves into others) accumulate wave energy into perturbations with long wavelengths.
 However, when this wave energy exceeds the modulational instability (MI) threshold, a transfer of energy or a redistribution of energy from initially excited large-scale modes to higher harmonic modes with small wavelengths may be possible.
 It is believed that some sort of chaotic process in a subsystem may be responsible for driving the energy transfer \cite{banerjee2010spatiotemporal}.
 Nevertheless, even when the MI of wave envelopes is still present and the energy threshold is exceeded, the energy transfer may not occur, e.g., in the description of wave envelopes by a nonlinear Schr{\"o}inger (NLS) equation.
 The latter is known to be an integrable version of the Zakharov equations in the adiabatic limit (very slow-time scales) in which case the MI gets saturated in the formation of envelope solitons \cite{rizzato1998solitons}.
+Recently, Shatashvili \textit{et al}. \cite{shatashvili2020nonlinear} studied the nonlinear coupling of circularly polarized EM waves and EAWs in a multi-component relativistic unmagnetized plasma with two groups of electrons (i.e., highly dense degenerate electrons and a small fraction of nondegenerate classical electrons) and immobile positive ions through the description of Zakharov-like equations. { They predicted that even with a small fraction of non-degenerate classical electrons, electromagnetic wave envelopes can undergo modulational instability.
+They also obtained the instability growth rate, which is highly dependent on the degeneracy parameter.
+Also, they explored the existence of stationary soliton solutions in the adiabatic limit.
+These solutions can characterize the radiation spectra emanating from compact objects.
+However, they did not study in detail the influence of the degeneracy parameter $R_0$ on the profiles of the instability growth rate or the existence regimes for stable and unstable EM solitons.
+Their work was limited to the adiabatic limits, specifically in the solitonic region where the length scale of EM wave excitation is assumed to be small and the MI gets saturated.
+Beyond this scale, solitons may no longer propagate as stable structures due to the strong influence of EAW emission, potentially leading to temporal and spatiotemporal chaos.
+The existence of these chaotic states, which result from the redistribution of wave energy from large to small-scale perturbations, will carry essential information about the radiation spectra observed far from compact objects.
+This was not studied before. }